helenclx/100-days-of-code/r1-log.md

 - Listened to Episode 118 of the freeCodeCamp Podcast.

 **Thoughts:** I learned a lot about Eleventy, and I am considering rebuilding my portfolio website with Eleventy.

+---

+### Day 96: 7 April 2024.
+Sunday

+**Today's Progress:**
+- Set up Visual Studio Code for better workflow in Nunjucks, by installing extensions and adjusting settings.
+- Researched Eleventy plug-ins, both official and community, to decide which ones I want to use for rebuilding my website with Eleventy.

+**Thoughts:** I look forward to finally being able to dynamically build my static websites with Eleventy.